Contact us

 From $4300

 The Three Rivers Source National Park in the Qinghai-Tibet Plateau, with an average elevation of around 4,600 meters, is an ideal destination for adventurers.
 Despite the harsh climate and thin air, the resilience of life is unyielding.
-Over 20 species of animals, including Snow Leopards, Thorold's Deer , Wild Yaks, Tibetan Antelopes, Kiang, and Xingzang Gazelles, roam freely here.
+Over 20 species of animals, including Snow Leopards, Thorold's Deer , Wild Yaks, Chiru, Kiang, and Xingzang Gazelles, roam freely here.

 This place is home to ancient Tibetan soldiers and civilians who have lived, bred, and practiced Tibetan Buddhism here.
 They advocate for respect for life and nature.
 Both the residents of the Tibetan villages and the monks in the monasteries have protected the birds and animals in this area for generations.